 This sequence of corrections corresponds to the sequence of musical text being corrected from ME 1 to ME 2.

 ME 2 has two variants: the second generation of the engraving based on Neefe's exemplar and the revision carried out by Schwencke.

 The easiest place to check if the Neefe's text (based on M B/1974) is replaced with that of Schwencke (using his own manuscript P 204) is the tenor line of the Prelude no.3 in C# major, page 10.
 Use the following as a guide:

 These watermarks are always found at the edge of the paper where it was cut into halves.
 These pictures attempt to put the watermarks back by placing the marching halves found on different pages.

 There is a report that this watermark also appears in wove paper.
 (Source 11)

-Type 2 [wove paper] title-page
+WM 2 [wove paper] title-page

-| This mark is found in the title-page of my copy.
+| This mark is found in the title-page of both of

+copies.
 A wreath with something inside (letter "R"?), with letters

 Found in Source 16: